asuh/front-end-macos/readme.md

 Depending on the type of projects you work on, this might not be necessary or preferable.

-## Xcode Command Line Tools

-An optional but nice-to-have add-on is **Command Line Tools** for **Xcode**.
-These include compilers that will allow you to build things from source.

-Xcode weighs something ~2GB and is useful for the iOS simulator but is not necessary unless you're developing iOS or Mac apps.
-Good news is Apple provides a way to install only the Command Line Tools, without Xcode.

-Using Terminal, install the Xcode Command Line Tools:

-    xcode-select --install

-There's not a straightforward way to update Xcode Command Line Tools, so we have to remove the existing tools to reinstall from scratch.

-    sudo rm -rf /Library/Developer/CommandLineTools
-    xcode-select --install

-### Older OSes
-Go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).

-Once you reach the downloads page, search for "command line tools", and download **Command Line Tools for Xcode**.
-Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
-When it's done, you can unmount the disk in Finder.

 ## Homebrew

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is [Homebrew](http://brew.sh/).